 5. Soft Cheeses in a point

 If there ever was a cheese controversy, this is it.
-Soft cheeses that end in a point can either be cut like the hard cheese version above, or they can be sliced length-wise.
+Soft cheeses that end in a point like the brie triangle can either be cut like the hard cheese version above, or they can be sliced length-wise.

 One school of thought says you should never cut off the point, while the other school of thought says cutting lengthwise is impractical and leads to an unwieldy portion of cheese.